 Throughout its history the AUGB has engaged in educational activities, initially focusing on the needs of the adult post-war immigrants.
 English language instruction was provided at some branches, as well as courses in Ukrainian history and current affairs, and practical subjects such as dressmaking.
 In 1948-51 the AUGB promoted specialist vocational distance learning courses run by the Ukrainian Technical and Husbandry Institute in Germany, in which about 150 Ukrainians in the UK participated.
 In the early 1950s Saturday (or Sunday) schools for children of the immigrants began to be established at some AUGB branches.
 The above-mentioned Association of Ukrainian Teachers in Great Britain subsequently assumed oversight of the AUGB schools.
 By the mid-1960s there were 44 schools at AUGB branches, attended by over 2,200 pupils.
 In subsequent years the number of schools gradually declined.
 In 2011-2012 there were 8 schools remaining, attended by 260 pupils, comprising grandchildren and great-grandchildren of the post-war immigrants and children of recent immigrants from Ukraine.
 In the 1950s, and again in the 1970s, the Association investigated the feasibility of establishing a Ukrainian secondary boarding school in the UK, but the project was not realised.

-Since 1945 the AUGB has published the Ukrainska Dumka newspaper (originally called Nash Klych; published weekly until September 2004, then fortnightly).
+From 1945 to 2017 the AUGB published the Ukrainska Dumka newspaper (originally called Nash Klych; published weekly until September 2004, then fortnightly).
 At various times it also published the following periodicals: Kalendarets Ukraintsia u Velykii Brytanii, a pocket-sized annual yearbook (1947-2004); Osa, a satirical magazine (1947-1948); The Ukrainian Review, an English-language quarterly of Ukrainian affairs (1954-2000); and Yuni Druzi, a magazine for children (1955-1984).
 The Association has published many books and pamphlets (the majority in the 1950s-1970s), including Ukrainian-language publications for both the general reader and for children, as well as English-language publications intended mainly for the British public.
 In November 1947 the AUGB took over the Ukrainian Booksellers and Publishers, a business created by CURB three months earlier, and opened a bookshop, which continues to exist, at the Head Office building.
 Since 2008 the Association has maintained a website (www.augb.co.uk) and in 2012 it opened accounts on the Facebook (AUGB.SUB) and Twitter (AUGBSUB) online social networks.

 Since its inception the AUGB has undertaken various activities aimed at preserving Ukrainian culture within the Ukrainian community and promoting it within British society at large.
 In many of the post-war camps and hostels, where the early AUGB branches were established, choral, folk dance, drama and instrumental groups were formed.
 Many of these remained active after the subsequent large-scale migration to towns and cities.
 In 1954 there were 17 choirs, 14 folk dance groups, and 15 drama groups at AUGB branches.
 They took part in concerts and other cultural events organised by local branches or the Head Office (often to commemorate prominent figures or events in Ukrainian history), as well as in events outside the Ukrainian community, including international festivals and competitions in the UK or abroad.
 In later years most of these groups became inactive, their place being taken by new ones, consisting of descendants of the post-war immigrants, especially within the framework of the UYA and the Plast Ukrainian Scouting Organisation.
 Some groups, however, continued to perform under the auspices of the AUGB for many years, for example the Manchester-based Homin choir and Orlyk dance group (both designated as AUGB representative ensembles) and the Dibrova choir in Bradford.
 The AUGB head office and branches have organised many exhibitions featuring Ukrainian fine art and folk crafts, as well as collections of photographs and other documentary material on specific themes.
 Apart from the Shevchenko Library and Archive at the head office, smaller libraries have been assembled over the years at several branches.
 In 2011 a permanent art gallery was opened at the Head Office.